Making Dialogue Grounding Data Rich: A Three-Tier Data Synthesis Framework for Generalized Referring Expression Comprehension: Experiment

 \todo[disable]{V: At this point, it would not be bad to remind the reader what the actual task the model has to do.
 Is it to identify the BB of the referred object in the image?
 It's not completely clear. \\ done in section 4.1}

 \todo[disable]{V: Seems strange that ICL would be worse than ZS? \\ Yes, the model can not utilize the demonstration properly. } Table \ref{tab::comparison} presents a comparison of the model before and after fine-tuning.
-It's evident that the synthesis method \todo[disable]{V: This is the first mention of hierarchy?
-What is meant by this exactly?} data significantly enhances the model's performance to varying degrees.
-First, the table demonstrates that fine-tuning on the synthesized data gives superior results to training on out-of-domain data (e.g., gRefCOCO), despite using far fewer samples. \todo[disable]{V: It's also not quite clear what the difference is between full dialogue and mention only. \\JX: Done on the Table 2 } Second, by comparing Template data with other data, larger quantities of in-domain data produce greater improvements.
+It's evident that the synthesis data significantly enhances the model's performance to varying degrees. \todo[disable]{V: This is the first mention of hierarchy?
+What is meant by this exactly?} First, the table demonstrates that fine-tuning on the synthesized data gives superior results to training on out-of-domain data (e.g., gRefCOCO), despite using far fewer samples. \todo[disable]{V: It's also not quite clear what the difference is between full dialogue and mention only. \\JX: Done on the Table 2 } Second, by comparing Template data with other data, larger quantities of in-domain data produce greater improvements.
 However, at the same data size, AI-Short and AI-Dialogue yield superior results to Template data in Mean F1.
-Furthermore, across all reported metrics, the Mention-only setting yields the stronger performance, indicating that the model struggles to reliably resolve antecedents for mentions when full dialogue context is provided.
+Furthermore, across all reported metrics, the Mention-only setting achieves stronger performance, indicating that the model struggles to reliably resolve antecedents for mentions when full dialogue context is provided.

 To assess the combined impact of layered synthetic data, we compared models trained on different combinations of them (Table~\ref{tab::combination}).
 When combining Template data with others, the trained model exhibits a decline in performance.
-We attribute this gap to a distributional mismatch between dialogue text and the short-expression format used during prior training.
+We attribute this gap to a distributional mismatch between dialogue text and the short-RE format used during prior training.
 While ingesting synthesized dialogues can transfer some useful knowledge, it introduces spurious correlations and learning biases relative to concise short-text supervision.
 Beyond the table, we compared combining gRefCOCO with other synthetic data, which resulted in small improvements over the results with AI-dialogue only, but no improvement overall with the rest of the data.

+To evaluate generalization potential, we tested Qwen2-VL on SK-VG~\cite{chen2023advancing}, which requires scene-knowledge reasoning, under zero-shot and fine-tuning of three-tier data (Table~\ref{tab::generalization}).
+Fine-tuning improves accuracy substantially on the easy-level split, indicating stronger grounding of appearance-based and relational expressions.
+Performance drops on the hard split, which requires purely scene-knowledge reasoning beyond our visual-dialogic-focus data.